Published Aug 6, 2024

 The Valiant Vulcan

 No discussion of sacrifice in Star Trek could ever be complete without mentioning Spock's selfless decision to brave lethal radiation in order to repair the U.S.S.
-Enterprise's warp drive in Star Trek II: The Wrath of Khan.
+Enterprise's warp drive in .
 The act allowed the starship to escape the explosive wave produced by Khan Noonien Singh's activation of the Genesis Device, saving Admiral James T. Kirk and the entire crew from experiencing a sudden demise.
 Spock held on long enough to say goodbye to his dear friend, the deadly dose of radiation too much for even a Vulcan to endure.

 The Caretaker Conundrum